Conservation Officer Report

 District 4 - Wadena area

-CO Gary Sommers (Walker) reported primary enforcement efforts this past week focused on big game hunting activity.
-He also received a complaint regarding someone trespassing and dumping of deer carcasses on private property.
+CO Gary Sommers (Walker) reported primary enforcement efforts this past week focused on ice fishing and snowmobile activity.
+He also completed online training courses and equipment inventory.

 District 5 - Eveleth area